Eye Tracking Based Cognitive Evaluation of Automatic Readability Assessment Methods: Introduction

 \section{Introduction}

 Over more than a century, researchers have been developing methods for automated scoring of linguistic readability of texts, a research area often referred to as Automatic Readability Assessment (ARA).
 ARA has been flourishing due to its societal importance in domains such as education, health care, law and media.
-From its early days, text readability assessment has been of central interest in psychology and education research \cite{kintsch-vipod,dubay2004}.
-Over the past few decades, it has gained considerable traction in Natural Language Processing (NLP), where feature extraction tools and machine learning driven systems for readability scoring have been very active research areas \cite{carec-cares-rossley2019,vajjala2022trends}.
-With the recent rise of user-facing Large Language Models (LLMs), there has also been a growing interest in harnessing the impressive capabilities of such models for readability scoring \cite{trott-riviere-2024-measuring}.
+From its early days, text readability assessment has been of central interest in psychology and education research \citep{kintsch-vipod,dubay2004}.
+In the past few decades, it has gained considerable traction in Natural Language Processing (NLP), where feature extraction tools and machine learning driven systems for readability scoring and especially readability classification of passages \citep[e.g.,][]{heilman2007combining,pitler2008revisiting,kate2010learning,vajjala2012improving,filighera2019automatic,vajjala-2018-onestopenglish,mohammadi2019text,meng2020readnet,arase-etal-2022-cefr} and sentences \citep[e.g.,][]{vstajner2017automatic,brunato2018sentence,liu2025automatic} have been very active research areas (see \citet{vajjala2022trends} for a recent overview).
+With the recent rise of user-facing Large Language Models (LLMs), there has also been a growing interest in harnessing their impressive capabilities for readability scoring \citep{trott-riviere-2024-measuring,farajidizaji-etal-2024-possible, creutz-2024-correcting}.

-While the concept of readability may seem intuitive, or as \cite{kintsch-vipod} put it, ``We know (in our hearts) what we mean by readability'', it turned out to be challenging to define which theoretical constructs are key to linguistic readability and perhaps even more so, what are its behavioral indexes.
-One construct that received much attention in readability research is \emph{comprehension ease} \cite{klare1963measurement}.
+While the concept of readability may seem intuitive, or as \citet{kintsch-vipod} put it, ``We know (in our hearts) what we mean by readability'', it turned out to be challenging to define which theoretical constructs are key to linguistic readability and perhaps even more so, what its behavioral indexes are.
+One construct that received much attention in readability research is \emph{comprehension ease} \citep{klare1963measurement}.
 It is typically operationalized by offline comprehension measures: querying text comprehension via reading comprehension tasks.
 Higher comprehension scores are then taken to indicate higher text readability.
-Many readability formulas developed in the 20th century took this approach by regressing text properties like sentence length, number of syllables per word, and number of complex words on reading comprehension scores \cite[among others]{flesch1948new,dale1948formula}.
+Many readability formulas developed in the 20th century took this approach by regressing text properties like sentence length, number of syllables per word, and number of complex words on reading comprehension scores \cite[among others]{flesch1948new,dale1948formula,flesch-kincaid1975}.
 Some of these formulas are still commonly used today.